OCA/commission/sale_commission_areamanager/README.rst

 Sales commission Area Manager
 =============================

-This module allows extends the functionality of Sale Commission and allow you to compute settlement to the Area Manager agent
+This module extends the functionality of Sale Commission and allow you to compute settlement to the Area Manager agent.
+Area Manager is computed when saving Sale Order or Account Invoice.

 Usage
 =====

+For an agent, you can configure an area manager, with their own commission.
+For every area manager, different commissions can be applied, depending on the sub agent who is doing sale order.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot